-Loosely based on the rise of Catherine the Great, Empress of All Russia, Channel 4’s downright addictive comedy-drama is back for a third season on 14 July 2023.
+Loosely based on the rise of Catherine the Great, Empress of All Russia, Hulu and Channel 4’s downright addictive comedy-drama is back for a third season on 14 July 2023.
 Starring Elle Fanning and Nicholas Hoult, this witty, historically inaccurate satire about the youth and marriage of Russia’s longest-reigning female ruler is full of drama, hilarity and savage brutality.
 However, despite the story being set in 18th-century Russia, the filming locations for this series included a ‘great’ many in England (see what we did there?).
 From Kentish castles to Hertfordshire historic houses, here are the stately locations featured in The Great.

 The Great filming locations: Belvoir Castle

 Rising over the Vale of Belvoir, the fairytale turrets and towers of Belvoir Castle are most fitting for a show about a Russian empress.
 The Regent’s Gallery, a lovely 17th-century drawing room, features in a number of scenes in The Great, including the room where the Emperor and Empress take breakfast, as well as the place where the ladies of the court gather.
 Located in Grantham, Leicestershire, the ancestral home of the Duke of Rutland is said to be one of the country’s finest Regency castles.
 Take a tour of the castle to get a glimpse into the lives of the many people who’ve lived there, or wander through the vast gardens.

 The Great filming locations: Castle Howard

 York, North Yorkshire

 North Yorkshire’s palatial 18th-century palace makes for an impressive backdrop to many a period drama – most recently in Netflix’s Bridgerton.
 In The Great, however, it’s Castle Howard’s Atlas Fountain that makes an appearance, in the scene where Catherine is introduced to the ladies of court throwing ‘balls’ (a game similar to bowls).
 The Atlas fountain, which depicts Atlas carrying Earth on his shoulders, sits opposite the grand manor house within the 1,000 acres of dramatic parkland.
 Pay a visit to the domed castle (which took 100 years to finish) to check out its lavish staterooms, ever-changing exhibitions and splendid statue trail that loops around the gardens.

 The Great filming locations: Ham House and Gardens